 The Office of Government Relations is responsible for facilitating and executing strategic external partnerships at the local, regional, state and federal levels.
 It maintains high levels of legislative tracking that allows the County to foresee and respond to emerging issues that can potentially affect its operations.
 The office is also responsible for analyzing and helping to shape public policies that will create business and economic opportunities for the County, as well as managing the County’s reputation, brand, and image on the local, regional, and state level.
 The Office of Government Relations operates effectively through the process of collaborating and partnering with key and strategic stakeholders in the best interests of all involved.

-This office is managed by J. Michael Brewer, who has served as Director of Government Relations for the Butts County Board of Commissioners since July 20, 2015.
+This office has been managed by Deputy County Administrator J. Michael Brewer since July 20, 2015.
 Active in the Butts County community for many years in various civic, educational and public policy endeavors, he has spent more than 30 years working for the County, including 3 years as County Administrator and 5 years as Deputy County Administrator.
 He was also the County’s first full time Personnel Administrator, overseeing Human Resources in conjunction with other duties for 13 years in total.

-Brewer’s various contributions have been acknowledged in several ways: The Governor’s Public Safety Award (1998) for contributions to statewide E-911 program initiatives; The Daughters of the American Revolution’s Excellence in Community Service Award (2005) and the Chamber of Commerce Shining Light Award (2006), both for leading a successful half-million dollar fundraising drive to obtain a technical college campus for Butts County; The Butts County Citizen of the Year Award for efforts on behalf of post secondary educational opportunities for Butts County (2007) and again for a quarter century of exceptional community service (2011); The Southern Crescent Technical College President’s Award of Excellence (2013) for service as Board Chairman and a number of commendations and service awards dating back three decades.
+Mr. Brewer’s various contributions have been acknowledged in several ways.
+In 1998, Governor Zell Miller presented him with the Governor’s Public Safety Award, the state’s highest honor for contributions to public safety.
+Since then he has received the Daughters of the American Revolution’s Excellence in Community Service Award (2005) and the Chamber of Commerce Shining Light Award (2006), both for leading a successful half-million dollar fundraising drive to obtain a technical college campus for Butts County; The Butts County Citizen of the Year Award for efforts on behalf of post secondary educational opportunities for Butts County (2007) and again for a quarter century of exceptional community service (2011); The Southern Crescent Technical College President’s Award of Excellence (2013) for service as Board Chairman and a number of commendations and service awards dating back over the past three decades.

 He is tasked with enhancing the County’s relationship with State legislative and administrative officials, associated stakeholders, partner local governments, and other County staff, to help influence decision making that supports the County’s mission and strategic plan at the Local, Regional and State level.
 His position requires an integration into the political landscape and staying informed of legislative and regulatory developments that can affect the County’s objectives in order to strategize and execute actions that achieve the desired outcomes.
 The Director is responsible for legislative and regulatory analysis, policy recommendations, establishing and advocating for legislative positions on state legislation for the County, and keeping the County’s key leadership up-to-date on any changes in legislation, regulations, or other policies that might affect the way the County does business.